 8. “Comparable Value” pricing on price tags is always lower than actual retail prices, thanks to lawsuits.

-For example, noted in the T.J.Maxx class action lawsuit was a Michael Kors handbag that had a “Compare At” price of $328, but the retail price listed on the manufacturer’s website was only $228.
-These were the days when off-price retailers thought they were getting away with something.
-Luckily we smart shoppers are, well, smart.
+For example, as noted in the T.J.Maxx class action lawsuit, a Michael Kors handbag had a “Compare At” price of $328, but the actual retail price listed on the manufacturer’s website was only $228.

-Fast-forward to today.
-Comparable pricing on both Ross and T.J.Maxx tags will be lower than actual retail prices, presumably so the companies can cover their bases and ward off any more lawsuits.
+Fast-forward to today, and comparable pricing on both Ross and T.J.Maxx tags will now be lower than actual retail prices, presumably so the companies can cover their bases and ward off any more lawsuits.

 9. Feel good about toy shopping at either Ross or T.J.Maxx.
 Both have Squishmallows!